 Receive Closing Costs Assistance Too!

-The CalHFA MyHome Assistance program that provides up to 3% in closing cost assistance can be used with the CalPLUS FHA or CalPLUS Conventional assistance program.
-The MyHome Assistance program
+The CalHFA MyHome Assistance program that provides down payment and closing cost assistance that can be used with the CalPLUS FHA or CalPLUS Conventional assistance program.

 The School Teacher and Employee Assistance Program can be used with the CalPLUS assistance program as well.

 The MCC program can be combined with the CalPLUS assistance program as well.

-The MyHome Assistance program and the MCC tax credit programs require buyers be true first time homebuyers….meaning they cannot have owned a home in the previous 3 years and cannot show any deduction of mortgage interest paid on their tax returns for the last 3 years.
+The MyHome Assistance program, STEAP and the MCC tax credit programs require buyers be true first time homebuyers….meaning they cannot have owned a home in the previous 3 years and cannot show any deduction of mortgage interest paid on their tax returns for the last 3 years.